Wednesday: Acrylic Painting Online [Teens & Adults]

 Teens & Adults: Wednesdays, 6:15-7:45 pm: 8 sessions

 Acrylic Painting is an online class.
 This class will be both a one-on-one experience with Barbara Schaeffer and a great opportunity to connect with other students with similar interest.
 You must have internet on a device with a built in camera to participate.
 Need a creative outlet and want to learn to become a better painter?
 Acrylic painting is the perfect solution!
 Join Barbara as she shows you how to handle this water-based medium to create satisfying and creative artwork.
 Each week a new subject will be explored including landscape, floral, still life, or seascape.
 Basic techniques to be covered will include paint properties, how to mix color, tinting and shading, brush techniques, and composition.
-Participants can bring their own reference or work along with me and the subject the teacher provides each week.
+Beginners, continuing students, and teens welcome (CiFA credit available for teens).

-Materials: 9x12" or 11x14” back stapled canvas or canvas panel (around 6 total); palette pad; metal palette knife; acrylic brushes: #8 filbert, 1/2" flat, #2 or #3 round; water container; paper towels; smock or apron (optional); acrylic paints in tubes: Titanium white, Cadmium red light, Ultramarine blue, Cadmium Yellow medium, Thalo blue, Alizarin Crimson, Hookers Green, Burnt Umber, Burnt Sienna, Raw Umber or an acrylic paint set.
+Materials to purchase by student: 9x12" or 11x14” back stapled canvas or canvas panel (around 6 total); palette pad; metal palette knife; acrylic brushes: #8 filbert, 1/2" flat, #2 or #3 round; water container; paper towels; 9x12 sheet of graphite paper; transfer paper; smock or apron (optional).

 About the Teaching Artist